main banner

 F/O John Robert Thackeray J/28989 RCAF

-Returned the next day.
+After resting over night, the crew departed the following day.
 The serial number of the aircraft was not recorded by the Irish military and the records of 24 Operational Training Unit would not normally record individual aircraft serials other than the individual letter assigned.
 It is hoped that some of the mens relatives might have a log book that records the identity of the aircraft.

 Four of the Canadian airmen are shown in the photo above while flying with 427 Squadron RCAF.
 They are, standing, at left, C R Laing and standing at far right, J R Thackeray.
 Kneeling from the left are E J S Wood and A Smitten.